ngrx/platform/projects/ngrx.io/content/guide/data/save-entities.md

 Nor can you count on processing the cancel request before the client receives the server response and applies the changes on the server or to the cache.

-If you cancel before the server results arrives, the `EntityCacheEffect` will not try to update the cache with late arriving server results.
+If you cancel before the server results arrive, the `EntityCacheEffect` will not try to update the cache with late arriving server results.
 The effect will issue a `SAVE_ENTITIES_CANCELED` action instead.
 The `EntityCache` reducer ignores this action but you can listen for it among the store actions